Construction Cameras: A Modern Trend

 Pan-Tilt-Zoom – A pan-tilt-zoom camera, or PTZ, are sometimes known as “robos,” as they have the capability to be moved, panned, or tilted remotely using robotic servos built into the camera housing itself.
-A PTZ camera can capture still or video images in high definition and in color, and be linked with many other security solutions such as remote monitoring, live view technology, virtual guards, and more.
+A PTZ camera can capture still or video images in high definition and in color, and be linked with many other security solutions such as remote monitoring, live view technology, virtual security officers, and more.
 The PTZ technology makes it possible for someone remotely monitoring the device to physically move the camera view field, enabling a wider range of coverage, as well as offering specific coverage when required.
 Individuals, cars, and moving objects can be tracked in real time.

 Thermal – Thermal cameras may remind you of a scene from a futuristic science fiction movie.
 They allow for real-time video feeds to be displayed thermally, meaning that the video feed will be displayed to highlight the temperature of objects and living things in the field of view using a specific color variant.
 Warm objects (such as people) will show up as bright red or orange, while cool objects (cars at rest, construction elements) will appear as blues or greens.
 The benefit of such a setup the ability for monitors (whether virtual or remote security personnel) to pick out elements such as people hidden behind foliage, running cars, or animal intrusion.

 Live View – Live view cameras take the best quality high definition, full-color video feeds and provide them on a live streaming basis to remote devices anywhere in the world.
-Live view can be combined with many other technologies, including PTZ mechanics and remote monitoring by virtual guards.
+Live view can be combined with many other technologies, including PTZ mechanics and remote monitoring by virtual security officers.
 Whether it’s a security monitor or the project manager, any authorized user can access the live view to see a high FPS, smooth and clear live images of the job site.
 This can be useful for both security and management purposes.

 Time Lapse – Time lapse cameras are set up and used in such a way as to provide snapshot images of a location over an extended period of time.
 But don’t imagine that modern time-lapse technology is the same sort of grainy video production that let you see a flower “bloom” at super speeds in grade school.
 Modern time lapse technology allows for viewing a site remotely, comparing images of a site over time, and analyzing images to include useful information overlays.